-These Monster Cookie Bars are everything you could want – soft, chewy, extra thick and filled with peanut butter, oatmeal, chocolate chips and M&Ms. It’s an easy cookie bar recipe that’s faster than making a batch of cookies and impossible to resist.
+These monster cookie bars are everything you could want – soft, chewy, and filled with peanut butter, oats, chocolate chips and M&Ms. It’s an easy cookie bar recipe that’s faster than making a batch of cookies and perfect if you like extra gooey cookies.

 If you’re looking for an easy cookie recipe that’s big on flavor – then these monster cookie bars are just the thing.
-They’re loaded with peanut butter flavor, chewy oatmeal, and tons of chocolate candies for the ultimate treat.
+They’re loaded with peanut butter flavor, chewy oatmeal, and tons of chocolate candies.
 You can definitely taste the peanut butter, but it’s not too overpowering.
-So you end up with cookie bars that are thick and chewy, with the perfect balance of salty and sweet.
+So you end up with cookie bars that are deliciously chewy, with the perfect balance of salty and sweet.